 Imagine you're baking a cake, and the recipe calls for flour and sugar in a 3:2 ratio.
-You glance at your mixing bowl, a bit unsure.
+Even so, you glance at your mixing bowl, a bit unsure.
 How much flour and sugar do you actually need if you want to make sure you use exactly 500 grams of ingredients in total?

 Mastering the Art of Dividing into a Ratio